n00bcoder/mtgdb/README.md

 Run the get_symbols() procedure to get all the various cards symbols: mana symbols, mana costs, and tap symbol.
 This procedure takes no arguments.
 Again, the symbols will be saved in your working directory.

+The singlecardgrab.py will define procedures that will go an get info for a single card ID and print the info it captures.
+Pass in a card ID to the get_card_info() procedure.

 Things still being worked on -

 As I mentioned, saving into subdirs for the images and symbols.